hanxiaomax/Learncpp_CN/docs/10-y-using-a-language-reference.md

 Starting with C++11, cppreference marks all features with the language standard version they’ve been added in.
 The standard version is the little green number you can see next to some of the links in the above image.
 Features without a version number have been available since C++98/03.
 The version numbers are not only in the overview, but everywhere on cppreference, letting you know exactly what you can or cannot use in a specific C++ version.

-A reminder
+!!! info "提醒"

 	The C++ versions are C++98, C++03, C++11, C++14, C++17, C++20.
 C++23 is the informal name for the next planned iteration.

-Warning
+!!! warning "注意"

 	If you use a search engine and a technical specification has just been accepted into the standard, you might get linked to a technical specification rather than the official reference, which can differ.

-Tip
+!!! tip "小贴士"

 	Cppreference is not only a reference for C++, but also for C. Since C++ shares some functions with C (which can differ), you may find yourself in the C reference after searching for something.
 The URL and the navigation bar at the top of cppreference always show you if you’re browsing the C or C++ reference.

-std::string::length
+## `std::string::length`

 We’ll start by researching a function that you know from a previous lesson, `std::string::length`, which returns the length of a string.